vivianlink/PLAMS/doc/source/jobs.rst

 The following keys and branches of job's settings are meaningful for all kinds of jobs:

     * ``myjob.settings.input.`` is a branch storing settings regarding input file of a job.
-The way data present in this branch is used depends on type of a job and is specified in respective subclasses of |Job|
+The way data present in this branch is used depends on the type of job and is specified in respective subclasses of |Job|.
     * ``myjob.settings.runscript.`` holds runscript information, either program-specific or general:
-        - ``myjob.settings.runscript.shebang`` -- the first line of the runscript, starting with ``#!``, describing shell to use
+        - ``myjob.settings.runscript.shebang`` -- the first line of the runscript, starting with ``#!``, describing interpreter to use
         - ``myjob.settings.runscript.pre`` -- an arbitrary string that will be placed in the runscript file just below the shebang line, before the actual contents
         - ``myjob.settings.runscript.post`` -- an arbitrary string to put at the end of the runscript.
         - ``myjob.settings.runscript.stdout_redirect`` -- boolean flag defining if standard output redirection should be handled inside the runscript.
 If set to ``False``, the redirection will be done by Python outside the runscript.
 If set to ``True``, standard output will be redirected inside the runscript using ``>``.